kubernetes/community/contributors/guide/github-workflow.md

 does a merge, which leaves merge commits.
 These make the commit history messy and violate the principle that commits ought to be individually understandable and useful (see below).
-You can also consider changing your `.git/config` file via `git config branch.autoSetupRebase always` to change the behavior of `git pull`.
+You can also consider changing your `.git/config` file via `git config branch.autoSetupRebase always` to change the behavior of `git pull`, or another non-merge option such as `git pull --rebase`.

 ### 5 Commit